PnS2018/pns2018.github.com/session_02.md

 The function may be parameterized by a group of parameters $$\mathbf{W}$$.
 Note that $$\mathbf{W}$$ includes both trainable and non-trainable parameters.
 All the DNN architectures discussed in this module can be formulated in this paradigm.

+### The Cost Function

+A cost function $$\mathcal{L}$$ is selected according to the objective(s) of the hypothesis function in which it defines the constraints.
+The cost function is minimized during the training so that the hypothesis function can be optimized and exhibits the desired behaviors (e.g., classify images, predict houshold value, text-to-speech).

+When the cost function is differentiable (such as in DNNs presented in this module), a class of _Gradient-Based Optimization_ algorithms can be applied to optimize the hypothesis functions $$f(\cdot)$$.
+Thanks to specialized hardware such as GPUs and TPUs, these algorithms can be computed very efficiently.

+Particularly, Gradient Descent (Cauchy, 1847) and its variants, such as RMSprop (Tieleman & Hinton, 2012), Adagrad (Duchi et al., 2011), Adadelta (Zeiler, 2012), Adam (Kingma & Ba, 2014) are surprisingly good at training Deep Learning models and have dominated the development of training algorithms.
+Software libraries such as `Theano` (Theano Development Team, 2016) and `TensorFlow` (Abadi et al., 2015) have automated the process of computing the gradient (the most difficult part of applying gradient descent) using a symbolic computation graph.
+This automation enables the researchers to design and train arbitrary learning models.

 ## Linear Regression